 You will always have a net heat loss on northern facing windows, but high quality southern facing windows can actually offer a net gain through passive solar heat collection.
 Passive solar heat that is absorbed during the day can outweigh the heat lost at night.

 Operational windows (the ones that open) can work in several ways.
-Casement windows wind open with a crank, Sliders slide open sidesways, single and double hung windows open by sliding vertically.
+Casement and awning windows wind open with a hand crank, sliders slide open sidesways, single and double hung windows open by sliding vertically.

 Single hung windows only slide up from the bottom, double hung means both sashes move, allowing you to slide them to the middle leaving an opening at the top and bottom.
-This creates an air convection and greatly increases the amount of ventilation.
+When opened this way it creates an air convection and increases the amount of ventilation from a single window.

-Casement windows offer a tighter seal, as they are pulled tight when locked, whereas sliders must have less of a seal in order to move freely.
+Casement and awning windows offer a tighter seal, as they are pulled tight when locked, whereas sliders seal less tightly in or der to be able to move freely.
 The difference isn't so great that you should lose sleep over it, but it is worth factoring in when making purchases.

 Operational windows add a significant amount of cost to a window, so you can save some money by deciding where you want windows that open and leaving some fixed (inoperable).